chapristi/embedded-systems/README.md

 </div>

 <p align="center">
-  i wish make a completly connected house and i started to create a client with panel and a websocket server to send the temperature from my sensor captor bme280 in my rapsberry to follow the temperature of my house in real time
+  i wish make a completly connected house and i started to create a client with panel and a websocket server to send the temperature from my sensor captor bme280 in my rapsberry to follow the temperature of my house in real time.
 </p>

 [![Add Badges](https://img.shields.io/badge/add%20badges-here-green.svg)

 > **Note:** Some observations if you need them (optional).

-## Features

-* Feature 1
-* Feature 2
-* Feature 3

 ## Quick start